 There are two easily obtained KPIs, which are good indicators about whether employees are engaged and feel valued.
 The first is Attrition, which leads to expensive recruitment processes, lost knowledge and other hidden costs – How much employee turnover really cost you.
 The second is Absenteeism, which has an equally serious impact on a company’s bottom line – Absenteeism: The detriment to the UK economy and workforce productivity.

 Measuring organisational culture and employee satisfaction is less obvious.
-However, senior management understand the importance of creating a ‘Great Place to Work’ in order to attract and retain top talent.
+However, senior management understands the importance of creating a ‘Great Place to Work’ in order to attract and retain top talent.
 While employee engagement surveys offer insights into levels of satisfaction, how can you transform organisational culture and drive engagement – and measure the transformation?
 This is an area increasingly enabled by technology.

 HR technologies in action